theQuert/XPS-9360-macOS/README.md

 ## Before Installation
 #### Make Bootable Installation Drive - macOS with Clover
   - I have made customized versions of [Disk_Image](https://drive.google.com/open?id=1XBn6rYLjRlheRmgJIT8gHj2SRqWU4dnu).
-  - Download the version you like from [Disk_Image](https://drive.google.com/open?id=1XBn6rYLjRlheRmgJIT8gHj2SRqWU4dnu), then burn the image with [Etcher](https://www.balena.io/etcher/) to your USB drive.
+  - Download the version you like from [Disk_Image](https://drive.google.com/open?id=1XBn6rYLjRlheRmgJIT8gHj2SRqWU4dnu).
+  - Check MD5 checksum of the image files to make sure it is the same as below, then burn the image with [Etcher](https://www.balena.io/etcher/) to your USB drive  .
 ##### MD5
   ```
   MD5 (macOS Mojave 10.14.4(18E226) Installer with Clover 4961.dmg) = 81e184a76eb8ab7cbfc77cae9a9f820b